DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ExportToPDF/description.md

 Our [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) allows you to easily and accurately export its contents to a PDF file.
-To enable the export operation, you must reference or import <a href="https://github.com/MrRio/jsPDF" target="_blank">jsPDF</a> library.
+To enable the export operation, you must reference or import the <a href="https://github.com/MrRio/jsPDF" target="_blank">jsPDF</a> library.

 Once you've referenced/imported `jsPDF`, call the **DevExpress**.**pdfExporter**.**exportDataGrid(options)** method to export **DataGrid** content in the PDF format.